conan-io/conan/.github/CONTRIBUTING.md

 Conan is an Open Source MIT licensed project.

-CMake is maintained and supported by [JFrog](https://www.jfrog.com) and developed in collaboration with a great community of contributors.
+Conan is maintained and supported by [JFrog](https://www.jfrog.com) and developed in collaboration with a great community of contributors.